 All manufacturers provide multiple coatings and each coating pertains to a particular type of material machining so contact your manufacturer for right tool for the job.
-Rohit Cutting Tools offer varied types of PVD coating to choose from i.e. AlTiN (Aluminium titanium nitride coating), TiAlN (titanium aluminium nitride), TiN (Titanium Nitirde) , AL-Pro, NOVA, PEROX etc.
+Rohit Cutting Tools offer varied types of PVD coating to choose from i.e. AlTiN (Aluminum titanium nitride coating), TiAlN (titanium aluminum nitride), TiN (Titanium Nitride) , AL-Pro, NOVA, PEROX etc.

 9. Use Variable Helix Carbide End Mills for best performance